 Euge was only 24 then, with very few options.
 But she knew she wanted to give Neal a good life and a good education.
 So when she received an offer to work abroad, with a salary that's almost three times higher than her current salary here, she couldn’t say no. The salary was more than enough to send her son to any school he wanted and pay for everything else he would need.

 Tough Times Call for a Tough Decision

 Before she became an OFW, Euge had her share of struggles when it came to paying for her son’s education.
 She took out loans from moneylenders to settle his school fees.
-She also availed the installment terms at her son’s school so that she can put money aside for savings and emergencies.
+She also availed of the installment terms at her son’s school so that she can put money aside for savings and emergencies.
 Everything was funded by her salary.

 And then came a lucky break.
-When Neal started college in University of the Philippines (UP) Diliman, Euge only had to pay for her son’s first year in college.
+When Neal started college at the University of the Philippines (UP) Diliman, Euge only had to pay for her son’s first year in college.
 As a UP Iskolar ng Bayan, Neal enjoyed free tuition.
 Because of this scholarship program, Neal was able to use whatever money they’ve saved up to attend conferences overseas for his learning and development.

-Aside from Neal’s college scholarship, Euge also had a lot of side hustles; from selling clothes and fashion accessories, to selling food and even recharge cards.
+Aside from Neal’s college scholarship, Euge also had a lot of side hustles; from selling clothes and fashion accessories to selling food and even recharge cards.
 “Name it, I had it,” Euge said with a little laugh.
 “I also accepted photography and event hosting jobs.
 Being madiskarte was the key!”

 Pursuing Education No Matter What